learn-co-curriculum/uci-mod-1-navigating-curriculum-on-learn-ide/README.md

   terminal to let Learn know that you're ready to move to the next lesson.

 Occasionally, you may encounter labs that do not have tests which we call _code alongs_.
-These labs do not have any tests to solve, but are designed for a hands on approach to learning a concept.
+These labs do not have any tests to solve but are designed for a hands-on approach to learning a concept.
 For these, you will not need to run `learn` to pass tests, but _will_ need to run `learn submit` when you are finished.